 - There are four grants of up to £25,000 available for NHS anchor institutions to make progress on their anchor ambitions, test approaches and generate new and valuable learning for the Health Anchors Learning Network (HALN).

-- Participants from the HALN in England, Northern Ireland, Scotland and Wales are invited to submit an expression of interest by 16.00 on 27 September.
+- Participants from the HALN in England, Northern Ireland, Scotland and Wales were invited to submit an expression of interest by 16.00 on 27 September.

 - Projects must be ready to start from early 2022 (January – March) for a six- to nine-month period.

 The Health Foundation and NHS England and NHS Improvement are working together to improve the wider determinants of health and tackle health inequalities through supporting the NHS in its role as an ‘anchor institution’.
 This work includes the Health Anchors Learning Network (HALN), which launched in March 2021 for participants to share and develop ideas, knowledge and skills, helping them to implement anchor strategies in practice.

 The Health Foundation and NHS England and NHS Improvement are providing Test and Learn grant funding for NHS anchor institutions who are participants of the HALN to make progress on their anchors work, test approaches and generate new and valuable learning for both HALN participants and the wider health and care system on what it takes to deliver anchor work in practice.